82deutschmark/Spy-Story1/README.md

   - Updated environment variable logging to be more specific about model requirements

 - **Documentation Improvements**:
-  - Added comprehensive documentation for all core model files
-  - Enhanced module-level documentation with consistent format and style
+  - Enhanced service file documentation with consistent format and style
-  - Added detailed database schema documentation
-  - Improved relationship and dependency documentation
-  - Added usage guidelines and notes for all major components
-  - Enhanced type information and validation rules
-  - Added side effect documentation for all methods
+  - Updated state manager documentation to match other service files
+  - Removed outdated OpenAI service references from project structure
+  - Simplified AI service documentation to focus on story generation
   - Updated setup instructions to clarify API key usage
-  - Standardized module-level documentation across service files
-  - Removed outdated image analysis references from documentation

 - **Enhanced Security**: Removed debug interface access from main UI for better security
 - **Enhanced Story Generation**: Our narrative engine now creates more detailed, lengthy story segments with improved character development, continuity, and plot progression